BatGap Logo

 Rick: Which had been?

-David: Well, in that case, I was born into a military family in India, and an arranged marriage.
-But the woman that I was supposed to marry was in love with somebody else.
-And I had already had a prior lifetime in an ashram, and the military was not comfortable.
-And so I made the decision to withdraw into an ashram again, and not to pursue the family dharma or whatever, or marry this woman, so she could marry this other guy instead.
-And that decision was very, very difficult for me.
-It left this residual.
+I had already had a prior lifetime in an ashram, and the military was not comfortable.
+So I made the decision to withdraw into an ashram again and not to pursue the family dharma or whatever, or marry this woman, so she could marry this other guy instead.
+That decision was very, very difficult for me.
+It left a residual.

 And that’s kind of gradually unfolded over time, more and more in different ways.
 I don’t put a lot of attention on it.
 It’s the past.
 But in the context, it puts the life in a larger context, so it’s interesting from that point of view.
-So not a big thing to emphasize or anything, but it’s context.
+So it’s not a big thing to emphasize or anything, but it’s context.

 Rick: You should claim royalties.